 Different types of leadership styles exist in organizations.
 The nature and culture of an organization specify which leadership style fits the company best.
-Also goals and targets of a company play important roles in specifying leadership styles.
-In this article we will analyze six emotional leadership styles and their differences.
+Also, the goals and targets of a company play important roles in specifying leadership styles.
+In this article, we will analyze different types of leadership styles in organizations.

 In business and project management, a leader is a person who is setting a vision for a group of people or who influences a group towards the achievement of a goal.

 Simply put, leaders build inspiring visions and create something new.
 They have futuristic visions and know how to turn the ideas into success.

 - Honesty and integrity